"Sustainability is meeting the needs of the present without compromising the ability of future generations to meet their own needs."

 USGBC and LEED

-LEED Certification Level: Missouri State University is seeking silver LEED certification for the Foster Recreation Center.
+LEED Certification Level: Missouri State University received a Silver LEED certification for the Foster Recreation Center.